 This was saying something, for as Dwight grew older, he increasingly showed himself a headstrong, wild colt of a boy.
 As an old New England phrase had it, "no one could slap a saddle on him."
 More than once, Everett would scratch his head in perplexity.
 He meant to correct Dwight more often than he actually did.
 But the boy's pranks were disarmingly funny.
+16 ancient-and Trinitarian-phrase, "in the name of the Father, Son, and Holy Ghost."
+It was an earnest of his ministry among them.
+Coming alongside this needy family, the hope of heaven had drawn near, for hope was not least among the gifts Oliver Everett shared with them.

 Reverend Everett was singular in his kindness and singular in his faith commitment.
 The First Congregational Church may have turned Unitarian, as many Congregational churches throughout New England had done at this time, but Everett remained within a more orthodox wing of that body.
-He believed in the Bible as the inspired Word of God, in Christ as Savior, and in the church and her sacraments.
+He believed in the Bible as the inspired Word of God, in Christ as Savior, and in the church and her sacraments.17